CumulusNetworks/docs/content/guides/production-ready-automation/_index.md

 version: "1.0"
 draft: true
 ---
-Cumulus production ready automation provides several examples of a fully operationalized automated data center and includes:
+Cumulus production ready automation provides several examples of a fully operationalized, automated data center and includes:

 - A standard reference topology for all examples
 - A full Vagrant/libvirt simulation of the reference topology